TsekNet/mailit/README.md

-#
-Program written in go that grabs top posts from desired subreddit and emails you updates.

 # mailit

 *mailit* grabs the top 3 posts from your desired subreddit, and sends them in a formatted HTML to your desired recipient.
 This was written as an exersize for learning Golang.